Enjoy this monthly mindfulness post from Dave Johnson, PhD, CNS- BC, LMFT, employee assistance specialist.

-For a free 1:1 in person or phone consultation with Dr. Dave or to find out about more on Mindfulness & Stress Management programs, contact the Parkview Center for Healthy Living at 260-672-6500.
-Follow our Classes and Events to learn about group mindfulness sessions.
-Dr. Dave also provides on-site guidance for teambuilding and transformational leadership, among other topics.
-To learn more about Employee Assistance Programs for your company, call Business Development at 260-373-9013.
+For a free one-on-one in-person or phone consultation with Dr. Dave or to find out more about Mindfulness & Stress Management programs, contact the Parkview Center for Healthy Living at (260) 266-6500.
 Mindfulness-based stress reduction (MBSR) practice has been extensively researched and proven helpful for coping with stress and change, grief, healthy eating patterns, pain, anxiety, depression and many other chronic disease and autoimmune disorders.